wazuh/wazuh-documentation/source/azure/activity-services/active-directory/graph.rst

 Creating the application
 ^^^^^^^^^^^^^^^^^^^^^^^^

 This section explains the creation of an application that will use the Azure Log Analytics REST API.

-.. note::  It is also possible to configure an existing application.
+It is also possible to configure an existing application.
 If this is the case, skip this step.

-In the **Azure Active Directory** section, select the option **App registrations**.
+In the **Azure Active Directory** panel, select the option **App registrations**.
 Then, select **New registration**.

 .. thumbnail:: ../../../images/azure/graph1.png
     :title: Log Analytics App